BigBigGamer/IceRad/README.md

   -tkinter

-These are crutial and the script won't run without them
+These are crutial and the script won't run without them.